troy-west/kstream-examples/README.md

 Or run the `troy-west.kstream.examples` test namespace within a REPL

-We'll add examples to this library over time, you're welcome to contribute!

 Curious to see what Clojure and Kafka Streams tests looking like?
 [Here are the goodies!](https://github.com/troy-west/kstream-examples/blob/master/test/troy_west/kstream/examples.clj)

+We'll add examples to this library over time, you're welcome to contribute.

 ## License